Posted In: Education Funding, Election 2014, Florida, Kansas, Kids Not Cuts, Michigan, Michigan Votes 2014, Pennsylvania, Uncategorized

 Incredibly, Kansans were subjected to a television ad that hit the airwaves in April asking them to thank Gov. Brownback for signing the bill, which restored only a fraction of the cuts he has signed off on since taking office in 2011.

 Those cuts have reduced the state’s education spending 16 percent below 2008 levels.
-When adjusted for inflation, funding was reduced levels not seen since 1992.

 The ad repeated Brownback’s own claim that the bill directed $73 million more to classrooms when the true number is scarcely half that amount.
 Because of several factors in the state’s school funding formula, it actually represents a loss for most districts and a gain for only about a dozen districts.